ivanacvetkoski/motif_finding/README.md

 # motif_finding
-Algorithms for finding motifs in DNA
+Implementation and comparison of eight algorithms for finding motifs in DNA.